FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
+I ued the help of my roommate Leah to come up with the # of steps idea, and Ilan helped me set up my Raspberry Pi to the server!
+He was very patient with me.

 ## Prep